xubenben/xujun/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Chief Scientist of NLP; Chair of Baidu Technical Committee
+role: Chief Scientist of NLP and Chair of Baidu Technical Committee

 # Organizations/Affiliations
 organizations:
-- name: Baidu, wu_hua@baidu.com
+- name: Baidu
   url: ""
+- name: wu_hua@baidu.com

 # Short bio (displayed in user profile at end of posts)
 bio: Hua Wu is the chief scientist of Baidu’s natural-language processing department and the president of the Baidu Technical Committee.